Renovated Leclerc Scorpion XLR MBT

 Main Battle Tank France

 The Leclerc Scorpion or XLR is a modernized version of the French-made Leclerc Main Battle Tank (MBT) designed and manufactured by the French Company Nexter Systems.
-In March 2015, The French Army Defence Procurement Agency (DGA) notified Nexter Systems a renovation contract for the Leclerc MBT.
+In March 2015, The French Army Defence Procurement Agency (DGA) notified Nexter Systems of a renovation contract for the Leclerc MBT.
 This order constitutes the third operation launched by the French Ministry of Defence under the SCORPION program intended to modernize the French Army's contact forces.
 Valued at approximately €330 million, the contract provides for the delivery of 200 "Renovated Leclerc" tanks and 18 "Renovated DCL" armored recovery vehicles based on Leclerc MBT from 2020.
 The first production Leclerc MBT was completed by Giat Industries in December 1991 and handed over to the French Army on 14 January 1992.
 The goal of this program is to maintain the Leclerc MBT in service with the French Armed forces beyond 2040.
 According to military sources, the first two prototypes are planned to be completed in 2018 and the remaining 198 MBTs will be upgraded from 2020 through to 2028.
 The upgraded Leclerc MBT will have more firepower and protection.
-According to information published by the "Zone Militaire" website on December 31, 2021, French Company Nexter was contacted by the Indian Government in the framework to participate to the Future Ready Combat Vehicles (FRCVs) program of the Indian Army and could propose the modernized Leclerc XLR Main Battle Tank.
+According to information published by the "Zone Militaire" website on December 31, 2021, French Company Nexter was contacted by the Indian Government in the framework to participate in the Future Ready Combat Vehicles (FRCVs) program of the Indian Army and could propose the modernized Leclerc XLR Main Battle Tank.

 Leclerc MBT variants: